-I don’t remember an exact sermon, but I know I came to believe that I was I sinner and needed forgiveness, from our pastor’s preaching, from the lessons in Sunday School, and from my parents' newfound faith in Christ.
+I don’t remember an exact sermon, but I know I came to believe that I was a sinner and needed forgiveness, from our pastor’s preaching, from the lessons in Sunday School, and from my parents' newfound faith in Christ.

 I learned and came to believe that Christ died for my sins, by taking the wrath of God in my place.
 Then Christ was raised to life, which resulted in the defeat of death and sin.

-I was then baptized, which signifies dying to my old self and rising out the water in new life with Christ.
+I was then baptized, which signifies dying to my old self and rising out of the water in new life with Christ.